tc39/proposal-decimal/bigdecimal-reference.md

 let tax = .0735m;
 console.log(calculateBill(items, tax));
 ```

 Here, you can see several elements of `BigDecimal` at work:
 - Create a `BigDecimal` as a literal, e.g., `1.25m`, or convert one from another type, as `BigDecimal(value)`.
 - Add and multiply `BigDecimal` with the `+` and `*` operators.
 - Round decimals with `BigDecimal.round`, based on an options bag describing how to round.

-We are going to describe in details the full API for BigDecimal on the following sections of this page.
+We are going to describe in details the full API for BigDecimal on the following sections of this document.

 ## BigDecimal representation